AnandSwarupp/social-media-website-using-django/README.md

 3. You can follow other users, and only their posts will appear in your feed.

 4. You can like or dislike posts, and view posts from followed users only in a clean, scrollable layout.

+Images of the project are in the folder ui_socialmediawebsite file